McChoc/BlocInterpreter/README.md

 #### Remainder operator `%`

-When both its operands are of type [number](#number), it will compute the remainder after dividing its left operand by its right operand.
+If both its operands are [numbers](#number), it will compute the remainder after dividing its left operand by its right operand.
 Even though it is similar, this **is not** a modulus operator.
 It can be used as a modulus operator as long as its operands are positive, but with negative values the result will not be the same.

 ```python
 8 % 3;      # evaluates to 2